 - Amenities.
 Most photo studios in the city will provide you with all sorts of different amenities as part of the rental package.
 Access to a bathroom, as well as separate changing and make-up areas with everything you might need, are pretty much certainties.
 You might also have access to multiple different areas, such as a separate green room, a room with a Cyclorama, or various sets.
 Since we’re talking about photo studios in Houston, we recommend you find a venue with air conditioning that will make every shoot bearable, no matter the weather conditions.
 And let’s not forget about kitchen facilities - most of the studios have a place (even a small one) where you and your crew will be able to take a break and drink a cup of coffee.

-You already have an idea of what you should have in mind when looking for a photo studio that will meet all of your needs and requirements, but what about the details and the kind of equipment the ideal place should have?
+Read our blog post on how to plan a photo shoot for more ideas.
+Okay, so you already have an idea of what you should have in mind when looking for a photo studio that will meet all of your needs and requirements, but what about the details and the kind of equipment the ideal photo studio rental should have?
 If you’re not sure what that could be, don’t worry - Tagvenue’s got you covered!
 We’ve put together a list of the equipment you will need to make any shoot not only pleasant but also successful!
 Have a read and make a list of the gear you’ll need to bring your vision to life!

 What equipment should a photo studio have?

 - Backdrops.
 We’re mentioning backdrops first as they play a huge part in any photo shoot’s success - the right backdrop will simply make the object that you’re taking pics of pop!
 Backdrops come in all shapes, sizes, textures, and are made of various materials.
 They also range from simple solid colors to subtle patterns.
 Some of the Houston photo studios have cycloramas that can create an illusion of sky or open space, among other things, since they’re usually full angle.
 If you’re looking for somewhere where you could get even more creative, there are also places offering green screens.